 Marketers are therefore advised to not state or imply that a medical device can be used to diagnose or treat such medical conditions unless that diagnosis or treatment is carried out under the supervision of a suitably qualified health professional.

-In 2017, the ASA ruled against a website which made claims that a device could be used to treat chronic obstructive pulmonary disease (COPD).
-The ASA considered that COPD was a condition for which medical supervision should be sought.
-The ASA considered that by marketing the product as a treatment for COPD, the ad discouraged essential treatment because the treatment offered by the product did not take place under the supervision of a suitably qualified health professional (Biolife Solutions Ltd, 30 August 2017).
+Biolife Solutions Ltd, 30 August 2017 – A website ad for an oxygen therapy device made claims that it could be used to treat chronic obstructive pulmonary disease (COPD).
+The ASA considered that by marketing the product as a treatment for COPD, the ad discouraged essential treatment because the treatment offered by the product did not take place under the supervision of a suitably qualified health professional

 More on